 Throughout the year, vibrant galleries of student artwork adorn our hallways on a rotating basis, allowing students to feel pride in displaying their own work and engage with the work of peers.

-Connecting to Community
+Connecting to Our Heritage

 Each year, students also participate in an art exhibit in partnership with the Jewish Heritage Centre of Western Canada.
 Based on a new theme each year, students create original works based on assets in the Heritage Centre archive, giving the students a unique opportunity to express their creativity while learning about Jewish history in Manitoba.